B0und/unbound-nextjs-template/README.md

 # Unbound Next.js template

-This is a template of things i would use in my new projects.
+This is a template repo of things i would use in my new projects. (subject to change)

 `yarn dev` to run locally.